 Director of Fooball Video

-Errol Seaver begins his second year as the director of football video at South Alabama.
+Errol Seaver begins his third year as the director of football video at South Alabama.

 His duties for the Jaguars include coordinating the filming and breakdown of practices and games for coaches’ analysis, directing the production of motivational, promotional, and recruiting highlights, and overseeing video trades with opponents as well as other day-to-day operations of the football video department.

 Seaver came to the program with seven years of college football video experience both at the school and conference level.